marvinrobot42/ssd1306-i2c/README.md

 ### Features

 - updated to use embedded-hal version 1.0.x
-- support embedded-hal-bus 0.1.0 for I2C bus sharing
+- supports embedded-hal-bus 0.1.0 for I2C bus sharing
 - uses embedded-graphics crate for graphics abstraction
 - designed for embedded use (ESP32-C3, -C6 and -S3)
-- supports both primary and secondard I2C SSD1306 addresses
+- supports both primary and secondary I2C SSD1306 addresses
 - no_std embedded compatible